akbarratt/rb101/lesson_6/twenty_one/pedac.md

 ## Problem: Store 21 in a const so that the goal of the game is to reach whichever number is stored.
 (Should DEALER_STAY = WINNING_LIMIT - 4?)

+## Idea: Could improve visualization on dealer turn instead of making it instant.
+Right now there's only a delay

+## Idea: How can we let the player know when the dealer choses to stay vs when it busts?